Bridging Literary Divides

 Our ethos is one of sharing and collaboration, which has allowed us – despite being a small charity in receipt of minimal funding – to deliver a range of projects, from tree planting to national writing competitions.
 As well as supporting books that cover important social and environmental themes, we like to creatively explore ideas outside of the mainstream, including new socio-economic models (www.arkbound.ac.uk) and grassroots initiatives that build on local resilience and self-sufficiency.

-The Bridging Literary divides mentoring programme is funded with the support of Creative Scotland and enables the employment of six mentors with experienced writing skills.
-Each mentor will be matched with up to two mentees, with their work being developed across a period of six months.
-There are no set expectations for mentees: some may need help with finessing their writing skills; for others it may be around building confidence and contacts in the industry.
+The Bridging Literary Divides creative writing mentoring programme is funded with the support of Creative Scotland and pairs aspiring writers with experts in the literary field, from creative writing professors and authors, to literary agents.
+Each mentee will meet with their mentor between 3-6 hours a week and will receive 1-1 tailored support throughout the program.
+There are no set expectations for mentees: some need help with finessing their writing skills; for others it is around building confidence and contacts in the industry.

-Whatever the case, over time we will encourage and support mentees to build their writing portfolios, whether that be submitting to competitions, other media, or working on a book proposal with an agent or publisher.
-Working with their mentors, they will hone their writing skills and gain knowledge of the publishing industry.
-At the end of the mentoring, we hope to see some become published authors, freelance writers, journalists, editors and proofreaders.
+Over time we encourage and support mentees to build their writing portfolios, whether this is submitting to competitions, other media, or working on a book proposal with an agent or publisher.
+Working with their mentors, mentees can hone their writing skills and gain knowledge of the publishing industry.
+Through the program, we have seen mentees become published authors, freelance writers, journalists, editors and proofreaders.

-The programme is open to anyone living in Scotland aged over 16, who has identified as experiencing social exclusion or being from a disadvantaged background.
-Please visit Apply to find out more.
+The programme is open to anyone living in Scotland aged over 16, who identifies as experiencing social exclusion or being from a disadvantaged background.